for illustration purposes

 Medicine x4 Tablets (3-Day Treatment)

 Azithromycin is an antibiotic belonging to the macrolide class.
 Macrolide antibiotics have a broad spectrum of activity and are commonly used to treat mild to moderate bacterial infections including chlamydia.
-It is also used in the treatment of respiratory-tract infections, ear infections and skin infections, and is considered to be a versatile and effective form of medication.
-You can buy azithromycin online after completing a short medical questionnaire.
+It is also used in the treatment of respiratory-tract infections, ear infections and skin infections, and is a versatile antibiotic.

 How does azithromycin work to cure chlamydia?

-Bacteria need certain proteins in order to survive, and azithromycin works to inhibit protein synthesis so that the bacteria is killed.
+Bacteria need certain proteins to survive, and azithromycin works to inhibit bacterial proteins from replicating, so that the bacteria is killed.
 This treats the infection and clears it from your body.

 Azithromycin has a been considered an effective treatment for uncomplicated chlamydia for many years.
 This has resulted in the infection becoming resistant to the antibiotic, due to overuse.
 Over the years, the effectiveness has reduced, and doxycycline is now the first line recommended treatment for chlamydia.